zsquareplusc/python-msp430-tools/README.txt

 Description of Python library
 =============================
+msp430
-- msp430        Python modules related to the MSP430.
+    Root package for the Python modules related to the MSP430.

+msp430.bsl
-- msp430.bsl    Support for the boot strap loader.
+    Support for the boot strap loader. ``msp430.bsl.target`` is the main module for the downloader.

+msp430.jtag
-- msp430.jtag   JTAG tools using the MSP430[mspgcc] library.
+    JTAG tools using the MSP430[mspgcc] library. ``msp430.jtag.target`` is the main module for the downloader.

+msp430.gdb
+    Communicate with a GDB server/proxy. ``msp430.gdb.target`` is the main module for the downloader.

+msp430.memory
-- msp430.memory Memory implementation, used to store an memory image used to download to the MSP.
+    Memory implementation, used to store an memory image used to download to the MSP430.
 File format handlers are here too.

+msp430.shell.commands
-- msp430.shell  shell commands, useful for makefiles etc.
+    Shell commands, useful for makefiles etc.

-- msp430.listing Parse listing files
+msp430.listing
+    Parser for listing files.

+msp430.legacy
-- msp430.legacy Support code for older tools.
+    Support code for older tools.

 Other files
 ===========